Sydney Herring

-Sydney Charles Edgar Herring, CMG, DSO, VD (8 October 1881 – 27 May 1951) was an Australian Army colonel and temporary brigadier general in the First World War.
+Brigadier General Sydney Charles Edgar Herring, CMG, DSO, VD (8 October 1881 – 27 May 1951) was an Australian Army colonel and temporary brigadier general who fought with distinction during the First World War.
 He retired in 1946 as an honorary brigadier.

 Early life and career

 Sydney Charles Edgar Herring was born in Gladesville, a suburb of Sydney on 8 October 1881.
 After a public school education he became a real estate agent.

 Herring was commissioned as a second lieutenant in the 1st Australian Infantry Battalion on 26 March 1904 and promoted to lieutenant on 1 March 1906.
 With the introduction of universal military training in 1911 he became area officer for Drummoyne and was promoted to captain on 4 January 1911, he transferred to the 21st Infantry on 1 July 1912.

 First World War

 Herring was appointed to the Australian Imperial Force on 4 October 1914 with the rank of captain in the 13th Infantry Battalion.
 The battalion left Sydney on 22 December 1914 for Egypt, where Herring was promoted to major and given command of 'D' Company on 1 February 1915.
 The 13th Battalion landed at Anzac Cove on the evening of 25 April 1915.
 Ordered to take his company up to Russell's Top and link up with the New Zealanders, Herring and his men climbed the thick scrub opposite Pope's Hill.
 After taking heavy casualties Herring decided to pull back his line a bit.
 By the end of the action Herring had retreated back into Monash Valley.

 When the Turks broke through the line into Quinn's Post on 29 May 1915, the temporary post commander, Lieutenant Colonel Harold Pope, ordered Herring to make a counterattack, which he fully expected would be extremely costly.
 Just as Herring was about to order the charge, there was a sudden burst of enemy fire, which abruptly almost ceased.
 Herring gave the word and his men charged across the open and made it practically unscathed, their attack having coincided with a Turkish assault further down the line and in a location where the Turkish machine gunners could not fire without hitting their own men.
 The remaining Turks in the post eventually surrendered.

 Herring was slightly wounded on 17 May 1915 but remained on duty.
 On 27 June 1915, he assumed acting command of the 13th Infantry Battalion after the battalion commander, Major Durrant was evacuated sick.
 Herring was confirmed as commander on 26 August 1915.
 On 15 October 1915, he was evacuated to Egypt sick, returning to his unit at Anzac on 19 November 1915.
 For his services at Anzac, Herring was mentioned in despatches.